 Except where specified, you do not have to provide personally identifiable information to visit or download information from the State’s websites.
 The State does not use or place spyware on your computer.
 Be aware that government agencies may request personally identifiable information from you in order to perform requested specialized services.

-- The Internet domain and Internet Protocol (IP) address of the computer you are using to access the State’s websites (such as a computer or mobile phone);
+- The Internet domain and Internet Protocol (IP) address of the device you are using to access the State’s websites (such as a computer or mobile phone);

 - The type of browser and operating system used to visit the State’s websites;

 - The date and time of when you access the State’s websites;

 - Which portions of the websites you visit;